 5. You’re not insured

-Finally, you should remember the importance of insurance.
+Finally, you should remember the importance of landlord insurance.
 Although there is no obligation for landlords in the UK to take out insurance, it is highly likely that your mortgage lender will stipulate that you must have a policy.
-There is a range of insurance types that you might choose, including buildings insurance, Public Liability, and contents insurance.
+There is a range of insurance types that you might choose, including buildings insurance, landlord Liability insurance, and contents insurance.
 With Simply Business you can combine a range of different insurance types into a single policy.